joan41868/full-stack-dev-exercise/README.md

 - app - the React application, exposed at host's 3000 port
 - test-mongo - the database, exposed at host's 27017 port

-## Note

-Because of the MongoMemoryServer, the duplicateUser test may fail once in 3-4-5 runs.
-Please run again if it fails on the first launch.
 ## License

 Nest is [MIT licensed](LICENSE).